preignition/program-user-guide/training-course/session-2-adding-accessibility-options-to-a-form.md

 ---
-description: This session covers how to add accessibilty options to your Form.
+description: This session covers how to add accessibility options to your Form.
 ---

 # Session 2- Adding accessibility options to a Form